strapi/documentation/docs/developer-docs/latest/development/plugin-customization.md

 ---
 title: Strapi plugins - Strapi Developer Documentation
-description: In Strapi you can install plugins in your `node_modules`.
+description: In Strapi you can install plugins in your node_modules.
 This allows for easy updates and respect best practices.
 ---

 # Strapi plugins